Newbury High School: History

-Newbury High School was a public high school in Newbury Township, Geauga County, Ohio from 1927 to 2020.
+In 2019, however, Newbury's Board of Education decided to cease operations of the Newbury School District, citing declining enrollment and financial issues.
 At the conclusion of the 2019–20 academic year, the school executed a territory transfer into the West Geauga School District.
-In 2022, both school buildings were demolished.
-Prior to being absorbed by West Geauga's district, Newbury had considered merging with Berkshire and Cardinal, and also splitting their district between West Geauga and Berkshire.
+Newbury had considered merging with Berkshire and Cardinal and also splitting their district between West Geauga and Berkshire.
+The high school building was demolished in 2022, despite efforts to acquire it back from West Geauga School District.